kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - **Name Server Record** (NS): used by top level domain servers to direct traffic to the content DNS server that contains the authoritative DNS records.
 - **Address Record** (A): used by a computer to translate the name of the domain into an IP address.
 - **Canonical Name** (CNAME): used to resolve one domain to another domain.
 Redirect visitors from https://mobile.example.com to https://m.example.com.
-- **Alias Records**: an AWS concept that is used to map resource record sets in your hosted zone to to ELBs, CloudFront distributions, or S3 buckets that are configured as websites.
+- **Alias Records**: an AWS concept that is used to map resource record sets in your hosted zone to ELBs, CloudFront distributions, or S3 buckets that are configured as websites.
   - Alias Records are like AWS-interal CNAMEs in that you map a source DNS name to a target DNS name.
   - Material difference: CNAME cannot be used for naked domain names (e.g. https://kwhitejr.com); use Alias or A Records instead.
+- **Zone Apex**: the root domain or naked domain, e.g. kwhitejr.com as opposed to www.kwhitejr.com.
+The zone apex **must** be an A Record.
 - Time To Live (TTL): the length that a DNS record is cached on either the resolving server or the user's own computer.
 TTL is described in seconds.
 The lower the TTL, the faster changes to DNS records propagate.
 - Mail Server Record (MX)
 - Reverse Lookups (PTR)
+- Route 53 has a security feature that prevents internal DNS from being read by external sources.
+The work around is to create a EC2 hosted DNS instance that does zone transfers from the internal DNS, and allows itself to be queried by external servers.

 ### Routing Types